-Relive the rise and fall of kingdoms and spiritual journey of India on a 17-days tour to one of India’s most sought-after cultural & historical sites.
-This tour is a comprehensive experience of Indian Golden Triangle (Delhi-Agra-Jaipur), Ranthambore Tiger Reserve and Tamil Nadu – the land of cultural and religious heritage.
+Embark on this cultural and spiritual journey of India on a 15-days tour to one of India’s most sought-after cultural & historical sites.
+This tour is a comprehensive experience of the Indian Golden Triangle (Delhi-Agra-Jaipur) and Tamil Nadu – the land of cultural and religious heritage.
 The tour takes you through the famous trinity of Indian tourism – Delhi, Agra & Jaipur.
 The tour culminates at the Pink City “Jaipur”, an enthralling historical city and the gateway to India’s most flamboyant state – Rajasthan.
-The city’s colourful, chaotic streets ebb and flow with a heady brew of old and new.
-In the midst of this mayhem, the splendours of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.
-Get a chance to get up close with tigers at Ranthambore National Park.
+The city’s colorful, chaotic streets ebb and flow with a heady brew of old and new.
+In the midst of this mayhem, the splendors of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.

-After covering Golden Triangle fly to Tamil Nadu, where you'll witness the great blend of Tamil, British, French and Islamic ancient architectural work.
-Visiting destination more than 2500 years old - like Madurai.
-We'll start the trip with pick-up from.
+After covering Golden Triangle fly to Tamil Nadu, where you'll witness the great blend of Tamil, British, French, and Islamic ancient architectural work.
+Visiting a destination more than 2500 years old - like Madurai.
 Chennai’s greatest assets are its people, infectiously enthusiastic about their hometown; they won’t hit you with a lot of hustle and hassle.
-Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants and a sprinkling of swanky bars and clubs.
-Mahabalipuram which is an elegant place to visit and is also a UNESCO World Heritage Site.
-Pondicherry or Puducherry, also known as the French Riviera of the East, and it is indeed one of the most charming and mesmerising places to visit in South India.
+Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants, and a sprinkling of swanky bars and clubs.
+Mahabalipuram is an elegant place to visit and is also a UNESCO World Heritage Site.
+Pondicherry or Puducherry, also known as the French Riviera of the East, and it is indeed one of the most charming and mesmerizing places to visit in South India.
 A former French colony, Pondicherry has retained all of its old-world French charms, and despite being miles away from France, the city comes close to giving you a very authentic feel of the French culture and allure.
-Madurai is known as Athens of east; comprises a number of temples and historical monuments.
+Madurai is known as Athens of the east; comprises a number of temples and historical monuments.
 Thousands of pilgrims and tourists visit Madurai every year in search of spiritual peace.

-This amazing tour kicks off on your arrival at Delhi.
-Welcome to the capital of India and the second most populous city of India - Delhi.
-The city’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.
+This amazing tour kicks off on your arrival in Delhi.
+Welcome to the capital of India and the second-most populous city of India - Delhi.
+The city’s importance lies not just in its past glory as of the seat of empires and magnificent monuments, but also in the rich and diverse cultures.

 Enjoy a scrumptious breakfast to start your day of sightseeing in Delhi.
 A mixture of history with a taste of everyday Delhi, today’s itinerary covers all aspects of this former capital of the Mughal Empire.
-Stop off at the UNESCO World Heritage sites, Humayun’s Tomb.
-Built in 1570, it is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
-Then visit the breathtaking Jama Masjid, the largest mosque in India built by Mughal Emperor Shah Jahan between 1644 and 1656.
+Stop off at the UNESCO World Heritage site, Humayun’s Tomb.
+Built-in 1570, it is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
+Then visit the magnificent Jama Masjid, the largest mosque in India built by Mughal Emperor Shah Jahan between 1644 and 1656.
 After that visit the bustling Chandni Chowk – one of the oldest and busiest markets in Old Delhi.
 Enjoy a rickshaw ride at Chandni Chowk.
 Later visit the towering Qutub Minar (a UNESCO World Heritage Site), a 73-metre (239.5 feet) tall tapering tower of five storeys.
 Qutb-Ud-Din Aibak, the founder of the Delhi Sultanate, started the construction of the Qutb Minar's first storey around 1192.

-Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship, in Delhi, India and known for its association with the eighth Sikh Guru, Guru Har Krishan, as well as the pool inside its complex, known as the "Sarovar."
+After that, visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship in Delhi and known for its association with the eighth Sikh Guru, Guru Har Krishan.
+There is also a sacred pool inside its complex, known as the "Sarovar."

 Have dinner at a nice restaurant and then reach back at the hotel.
 Overnight stay will be at the hotel in Delhi.

 Meals: Breakfast & Dinner